GM workers in Mexico defeat union in first test of U.S. trade deal | Law-Order

 Unifor, Canada's largest private sector union, said the vote modeled what USMCA had aimed to achieve by giving workers a voice.
 Mexico's labor ministry said the vote took place "without incident" and would help set a precedent for best practices.

 Such votes are required at unionized workplaces across Mexico under a labor reform that underpins USMCA labor rules and is geared at eliminating so-called sweetheart contracts between business-friendly unions and companies.
-GM workers and labor activists hailed the outcome, saying it could inspire workers at other plants in the auto industry and beyond to follow suit by ousting unions that have long held power.
+GM workers and labor activists hailed the outcome, saying it could inspire workers at other auto plants or elsewhere to follow suit by ousting unions that have long held power.

+Richard Neal, chairman of the U.S. House Ways and Means Committee, and other top Democrats said the vote showed how "vigorous enforcement" of labor standards in U.S. trade agreements could help dismantle pervasive obstacles to freedom of association and other workers' rights.
+Still, the GM vote was only a first step on what could be a long path for workers to establish a new union, said Willebaldo Gomez, a researcher at Mexican labor rights group CILAS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)